 Gluten Free Carrot Cake Cupcakes with Cream Cheese Frosting

-Gluten Free Carrot Cake Cupcakes are the perfect spring dessert.
-The cupcake is light and moist which pairs perfectly with the smooth vanilla cream cheese frosting on top.
+Gluten Free Carrot Cake Cupcakes are filled with a warm carrot flavor along with cinnamon, ginger and nutmeg.
+The moist and light cupcake texture pairs perfectly with the smooth vanilla cream cheese frosting on top.

 I mean…who doesn’t love a good cupcake?